I have been experimenting with cutting stencils from acetate using my Cameo Portrait. So now I have a pile of stencils, I wanted to try them out!

 There are three things you need to know about pastels before using them.

-3 – pastels need to be “fixed” in place when you have finished or they will smudge and come off everywhere.
-This is easily done though.
+3 – pastels need to be “fixed” in place when you have finished, or they will smudge and come off everywhere.
+Fixing them is very easy.

 I sprayed the back of my stencil with Stick ‘n’ Spray to help it stay in place.
-I didn’t do a very good job of this as it did move a little when I was working – this was also because I hadn’t tried this with pastels before and underestimated how closely I needed to hold the stencil in place.
+I didn’t do a very good job of this, as it did move a little when I was working – this was also because I hadn’t tried this with pastels before and underestimated how closely I needed to hold the stencil in place.
 Practice makes perfect, as they say.
-If you stencil is not too complicated then you will probably be able to work just fine without sticking it down first.
-You could also use a bit of masking tape around the edge of the stencil.
+If your stencil is not too complicated, then you will probably be able to work just fine without sticking it down first.
+You could also use a bit of masking tape or washi tape around the edge of the stencil.

 I gently rubbed the pastel into the stencil holes, for very tiny holes it mostly went onto the stencil itself.
 Then I rubbed it into the hole using my finger tip.
 You could use a tool if you preferred, such as an ear-bud (Q-tip).